bankszach/clearlist_v0.4_scaffold/README_demo.md

 - **Structured Wisdom**: CLEARLIST's carefully curated profiles of spiritual teachers
 - **AI Technology**: OpenAI's language models for natural conversation
 - **Authentic Context**: Rich metadata including teachings, practices, and traditions
+- **Semantic Intelligence**: Adaptive prompt focusing that responds to question context

-We've created something unique: AI agents that don't just simulate spiritual teachers, but truly embody their documented wisdom and approach.
+We've created something unique: AI agents that don't just simulate spiritual teachers, but truly embody their documented wisdom and approach with **contextual intelligence**.

 ## How It Works

 ### 1. Profile Loading
 The `ProfileManager` class scans the `profiles/` directory and loads all JSON files, parsing them into structured data.

-### 2. Persona Construction
+### 2. Semantic Persona Construction
-Each `ProfileAgent` builds a comprehensive system prompt that includes:
+Each `ProfileAgent` builds **adaptive system prompts** that dynamically focus on the most relevant aspects:

-- Core teachings and thesis
-- Traditional affiliations
-- Key claims and principles
-- Practice methods and steps
-- Important care notes
-- Behavioral instructions
+- **Question Analysis**: Semantic understanding of what the user is asking
+- **Contextual Focus**: Emphasizes relevant teachings, practices, or guidance
+- **Adaptive Tone**: Sets emotional context (compassionate, direct, balanced)
+- **Dynamic Content**: Includes only the most relevant profile sections
+- **Intelligent Sizing**: Optimizes prompt length based on question complexity

-### 3. AI Response Generation
+### 3. Adaptive AI Response Generation
-The agent uses the OpenAI API to generate responses that:
+The agent uses **semantic focusing** to generate responses that:
-- Stay true to the teacher's voice and style
+- **Stay true to the teacher's voice** and style
-- Draw from their specific teachings and methods
+- **Focus on the most relevant aspects** of their teachings
-- Avoid anachronistic language
-- Maintain authenticity to their tradition
+- **Adapt emotional tone** based on the question context
+- **Optimize response depth** for question complexity
+- **Maintain authenticity** while being contextually appropriate

 ### 4. Rich Interaction
 The system provides: